TheAndiHaller/theandihaller/README.md

 # Hello friend...
 Welcome!

-Full stack developer oriented to back-end.
+My name is Andreas and i'm a Full Stack Developer oriented to back-end.

 ## Say hello:
-Write me an email
-or contact me on <a href="https:/www.linkedin.com/in/andreas-haller-schade/">Linkedin</a>
+Write me an email andreashaller05@gmail.com or contact me on <a href="https:/www.linkedin.com/in/andreas-haller-schade/">Linkedin</a>